 Filing instructions explain which pages to remove from the CMR before the new permanent regulations are added.

-How do I get the CMR or Massachusetts Register?
+How do I get the current CMR or Mass.
+Register?

 How do I get old regulations?